chefdog/chefdog.com/README.md

 Chefdog.com solution consists of two project; cfg-app and cfg-backend.
 The frontend is an angular 12 project, called cfg-app and cfg-backend is based on keystoneJs CMS.

+!!!
+WARNING !!!
+This repository is under development and will not run yet.

+## Legal issues

+The frontend styling template cannot be used.
+The frontend styling template has been build by Damian Komoński (komon.ski).
+All those files are located under assets.

 ## Instructions

 To run this project: